awesome-pro/neon-website/content/docs/get-started-with-neon/signing-up.md

 Resetting your development branches to your main/production branch ensures that all changes are discarded, and your branch reflects the latest stable state of `main`.
 This is key to maintaining a clean slate for new development tasks and is a core advantage of Neon's branching capabilities.

-You can reset to parent from the **Branches** page of the Neon Console, but here we'll use the Neon CLI.
+You can reset to parent from the **Branches** page of the Unique Console, but here we'll use the Unique CLI.

 Use the following command to reset your `dev/development_name` branch to the state of the `main` branch: